Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 I'm not going to continue the conversation because that's just rude.

-So it's if I put the time, effort, and energy in to listen to a fairly lengthy question that could have been much more succinctly done, and then I provide an answer and I said, you know, there's three categories of things, right?
+So if I put the time, effort, and energy in to listen to a fairly lengthy question that could have been much more succinctly done, and then I provide an answer and I said, you know, there's three categories of things, right?

-Things that could exist, things that I know that exist, and things that couldn't exist.
+Things that could exist, things that I know that exist and things that couldn't exist.

-And I say, it could be an elaborate hoax, but I accept that he exists because not a self contradictory entity, whereas a god would be a self contradictory entity, then saying I didn't answer the question when you didn't get the answer that you want is kind of rude.
+And I say, it could be an elaborate hoax, but I accept that he exists because not a self-contradictory entity, whereas a God would be a self-contradictory entity.

 And I'm not doing that kind of conversation.